mifi/mifi.no/blog/2020-03-31-automated-electron-build-with-release-to-mac-app-store-microsoft-store-snapcraft.md

 ...then paste the clipboard contents to replace the env variable in the GitHub project [`PROVISIONING_PROFILE_BASE64`](https://github.com/mifi/lossless-cut/settings/secrets/actions/PROVISIONING_PROFILE_BASE64).

-For the Development profile, add the new profile into the project folder (don't check it into git.)
+For the Development profile, move the new profile into the project folder (don't check it into git.)

 In Keychain Access go to Login keychain -> My Certificates